 In 1 minute and 30 seconds – Be My Eyes showed sympathetic scenes, CTAs, and the company’s overall message.
 The app’s ad secured over 600,000 views on Vimeo alone.

-In their ad, Slack showed how collaboration can help employees relax, be steady, and more energetic and how Slack, which itself is collaborative business software, can make this happen.
+In their ad, Slack showed how collaboration can help employees relax, be steady, and be more energetic and how Slack, which itself is collaborative business software, can make this happen.

 For a company that was launched just 6 years ago, in 2014, Slack has surely made a name for itself.
 And it would not have been possible without a strategic marketing plan.

 Mobcrush is one of those few companies that realized the importance of art and animation in their videos.
 Since Mobcrush has a Gen-Z gaming audience, it goes without saying that their commercials should be as exciting as possible.

-If your startup has a younger, causal audience – make your videos as creative as you can.
+If your startup has a younger, casual audience – make your videos as creative as you can.
 No one wants to see “plain” old clichéd ads.
 It’s 2020, and fast-paced videos are the norm.